aicampbell/fabio/doc/source/install.rst

    set http_proxy=http://proxy.site.org:3128

 Where *proxy.site.org* and *3128* correspond to the proxy server and port on your network.
-At ESRF, you can get this piece of information by phoning to the hotline: 24-24.
+At the ESRF, you can get this piece of information by phoning to the hotline: 24-24.

 Many tests are there to deal with malformed files, don't worry if the programs complains in warnings about "bad files", it is done on purpose to ensure robustness in FabIO.